-I’m not sure if it’s because or I work at the National Center for Healthy Housing (NCHH) or despite working here, but when my daughter’s pediatrician suggested that she might have “a little bit of asthma” I clearly remember the nurse patting my shoulder and saying, “Are you okay, mom?”
+I’m not sure if it’s because or I work at the National Center for Healthy Housing (NCHH) or despite working here, but when my daughter’s pediatrician suggested that she might have “a little bit of asthma,” I clearly remember the nurse patting my shoulder and saying, “Are you okay, Mom?”
 At the tender age of 11 months, the thought of her struggling to breathe was horrifying.
 Perhaps the “little bit of asthma” comment by her doctor was meant to soften the blow.

-As it turned out, my daughter’s asthma is triggered by an upper respiratory infection – when she gets a cold, she usually starts coughing...a lot!
+As it turned out, my daughter’s asthma is triggered by an upper respiratory infection – when she gets a cold, she usually starts coughing…a lot!
 Rather than wheezing, this constant cough is her asthma symptom.
 When this first happened, I treated it as a normal cold until one evening when she was so lethargic that I knew something was wrong.
-A panicky trip to the doctor led to the “little bit of asthma” diagnosis and a brand new nebulizer to take home.
+A panicky trip to the doctor led to the “little bit of asthma” diagnosis and a brand-new nebulizer to take home.

 It probably took about a year before my daughter adjusted to the mask on her face.
 She was not happy about sitting still for the nebulizer with a mask over her face and wasn’t old enough yet to be content to watch TV while the medicine was being delivered.
 So, nebulizer sessions often turned into a two-person operation with one person holding a flailing child and the other holding the mask.
-Since the nebulizer treatments are twice a day, one had to be fit into the rush of getting ready for work and daycare in the morning.
-Thank goodness for an understanding employer, my own transportation and flexible hours.
-I can only imagine the stress of one or both parents struggling to give their child nebulizer treatments while juggling hectic schedules, then having to catch a bus, train or both to get to an employer who penalizes employees who are late to work by even a few minutes.
+Since the nebulizer treatments are twice a day, one had to be fit into the rush of getting ready for work and day care in the morning.
+Thank goodness for an understanding employer, my own transportation, and flexible hours.
+I can only imagine the stress of one or both parents struggling to give their child nebulizer treatments while juggling hectic schedules, then having to catch a bus, train, or both to get to an employer who penalizes employees who are late to work by even a few minutes.

-Early on, I made mistakes which taught me valuable lessons in managing my child's asthma.
+Early on, I made mistakes that taught me valuable lessons in managing my child’s asthma.
 For starters, my doctor had given me a written asthma plan which got misplaced in the clutter of everyday life.
-I felt terrible when I discovered that I had mixed up the purpose of the medicines and was using the Albuterol® for long-term maintenance and the Pulmicort for rescue times.
-Fortunately, no harm was done but I now know exactly where her plan is if I need to refer to it.
+I felt terrible when I discovered that I had mixed up the purpose of the medicines and was using the Albuterol®* for long-term maintenance and the Pulmicort* for rescue times.
+Fortunately, no harm was done, but I now know exactly where her plan is if I need to refer to it.

 Then, after her first episode with asthma, I took a somewhat conservative approach to the medications and tried not to have her on her rescue medication (Albuterol) any longer than seemed necessary.
 Her doctor also added a maintenance medication (Pulmicort) to take as soon as a cold started and for a week or two after the cold ended.
 Being cautious about giving my young daughter so much medication, I chose the minimum time that seemed necessary.
 That approach seemed okay until one cold came along and I could not get her out of the coughing phase.
 After a trip to the emergency room one Sunday, I threw the conservative approach out the window!
 For the next cold, I launched a preemptive attack that any military general would have been proud of and used both medicines for the maximum time suggested by my doctor.
 The result?
 Her cold and cough went away and I patted myself on the back for several weeks afterward.

-What's the most important lesson I’ve learned?
+What’s the most important lesson I’ve learned?
 Coping with asthma can be really difficult.
 It has to be terribly difficult for parents with fewer resources than I have to deal with it.
-I have the utmost empathy for all of the parents out there dealing with asthma and I have the greatest admiration for all of the asthma professionals who work hard to educate and support those parents.
+I have the utmost empathy for all of the parents out there dealing with asthma, and I have the greatest admiration for all of the asthma professionals who work hard to educate and support those parents.